utkarshpratap2002/learnedinDITISS/cosa-docs/windows/day1/day1.md

 # What if File is not found?

-If while operating system setup, you find that there is no Operating system file found, that means it is problem of **Hard driver**, such that it is not able to find the right path, therefore you need to set the path.
+If you find there is no operating system, that means it is problem of **Hard driver**, such that it is not able to find the right path, therefore you need to set the path.

 *Now what if the servers are not given the names?* Refer to [operating system partitioning](../../operating-system-doc/os-partition.md) to learn more about partitioning and hence you need to give names to the server which are manageable and rememberable.